-- 4 Close the lid securely. - 5.
-Press the button, then the button two or three times to check the keyfob operation.
+- Close the lid securely. - button, then the 5.
+Press the button two or three times to check the kevfob operation.

 If the battery is removed for any reason other than replacement, perform step 5.

 - An improperly disposed battery can hurt the environment.
 Always confirm local regulations for battery disposal. - The keyfob is water-resistant; however, if it does get wet, immediately wipe completely dry. - The operational range of the keyfob extends to approximately 33 ft (10 m) from the vehicle.
 This range may vary with conditions.